 Total before financial aid: $52,675

 Total after financial aid: $32,488

-For a student living in Mabee or Nelson hall, that price would be dropped down to approximately $29,000, making attending the university just that much more affordable.
-Thinking that the $2,000 increase in student housing wouldn’t make a difference is close minded.
+For a student living in Mabee or Nelson hall, that price would be dropped down to about $29,000, making attending the university just that much more affordable.
+Thinking the $2,000 increase in student housing wouldn’t make a difference is short sighted.